OfficeDev/office-js-docs-pr/docs/overview/office-add-ins-community-call.md

 ## Agenda for August 10th call

-- OOXML libraries for JavaScript
+- Demo of OOXML libraries.
-- Integrate your web site with Excel add-ins
+- Integrate your web site with Excel add-ins.

 ## Previous calls